SignScene: Visual Sign Grounding for Mapless Navigation: Introduction

-Our experimental results demonstrate that \method{} effectively parses and grounds navigational signs, achieving 88\% accuracy across diverse environments and substantially outperforming recent baselines such as ReasonNav~\cite{chandaka2025corl}.
-We find that key design principles of \repr{}---providing a simplified scene representation that captures task-relevant elements---are critical to performance.
+Our experimental results demonstrate that \method{} enables VLMs to effectively parse and ground navigational signs, achieving 88\% accuracy across diverse environments and substantially outperforming recent baselines such as ReasonNav~\cite{chandaka2025corl}.
+We find that key design principles of \method{}---providing a simplified scene representation that captures task-relevant elements---are critical to performance.
 For this evaluation, we created a benchmark comprising trajectories in which an agent observes a sign and explores its surrounding area.
 The benchmark spans nine different environment types, including hospitals, malls, campuses, train stations, and urban outdoor settings.
-Finally, we demonstrate real-world mapless navigation by deploying the active, online variant of \method{} on a Spot robot: when initialized outside an unseen building, the robot successfully detects and interprets signs, grounding their instructions into concrete subgoals that guide it toward a specified destination.
+Finally, we demonstrate real-world mapless navigation by deploying \method{} on a Spot robot: when initialized outside an unseen building, the robot successfully detects and interprets signs, grounding their instructions into concrete subgoals that guide it toward a specified destination.
+Therefore, our key claims are that (i) \method{} effectively parses and grounds navigational signs on our offline dataset (ii) our active perception pipeline can autonomously acquire a \method{} in an online fashion.
+These claims are backed up by the paper and our experimental evaluation.